Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 ![images/WebPage.png](images/WebPage.png)

-It download the `verysecret.txt` file from blob storage and show the contents after the `Secret:`.
-If it is successfully showed up, You secret (storageAccount connection string) is fetched correctly.
+It downloaded the `verysecret.txt` file from blob storage and displays the contents after the `Secret:`.
+If it is successfully displayed, your secret (storageAccount connection string) is fetched correctly.